-Toronto has a public bike-sharing system called Bike Share Toronto, which consists of over 2,700 bikes.
-These bicycles can be picked up and dropped off at any one of the docking stations, which are scattered all over the city.
+Toronto has a public bike-sharing system called Bike Share Toronto, which offers users access to thousands of bikes.
+These bicycles can be picked up and dropped off at any one of the hundreds of docking stations scattered throughout the city.

 Bike Share Toronto offers a number of subscription packages starting from 24-hour access to monthly and annual packages.
-Cyclists are initially charged a flat rate for the duration of their subscription and then also charged a usage fee depending on how long they use the bicycles for.
+Cyclists are initially charged a flat rate for the duration of their subscription and then charged an extra-usage fee depending on how long they use the bicycles.

 Driving in Toronto

-Driving a car into Toronto’s centre is not advisable.
-The city is often congested and it is difficult for drivers to find parking.
-However, expats planning on travelling around Canada, exploring Ontario, and those with children, may find it useful to invest in a car.
+Driving a car in Toronto’s centre is not advisable.
+The city is often congested, and parking is expensive and difficult to find.
+However, expats planning on travelling around Canada and exploring greater Ontario may find it useful to invest in a car.

-Despite traffic congestion, a lack of parking and hidden speed traps, expat drivers in Toronto will find the general condition of roads and infrastructure to be of a very high standard.
-Signage is also very clear and it is fairly straightforward to navigate one's way around the city.
+Apart from traffic congestion, a lack of parking and hidden speed traps, expat drivers in Toronto will find the general condition of roads and infrastructure to be of a very high standard.
+Signage is also clear, and it is fairly straightforward to navigate around the city.

-While expats are initially allowed to drive in Toronto using their national driver's licence, they are required to exchange their licence for an Ontario driver's licence within 60 days of arriving in the province.
-Depending on one's nationality, this may require a straight swap or may involve retaking a written and road test.
+While expats are initially allowed to drive in Toronto using their national driver's licence, they will be required to exchange their licence for an Ontario driver's licence within 60 days of arriving in the province.
+Depending on the driver's nationality, this may be a straight swap or they may have to retake written and road tests.